Last Updated on May 16, 2021 by Melissa S.

 However, that doesn’t mean we should ignore it completely – especially if like me you are on a tight budget.
 In my old job, Christmas was something I could afford in one go in my November paypacket and I learnt the hard way (by sticking it on my credit card) that this was no longer the case when changing jobs, going part time and having a child to buy for!

-- Start a dedicated Christmas fund
+Get a Head Start on Christmas with a dedicated Christmas fund

 This is definitely my number 1 tip.
 Even if you can only save £10 a month, that’s still £120 extra for Christmas over the year.
 It might be an idea to work out roughly how much you need, divide up the cost and pay that amount monthly.
 Obviously this would ideally be started in January, but we still have the best part of 4 months to go.
 Could you save £20, £30, £50 each month between now and December?